nperotti3/sidel-supply-chain-analytics/README.md

-# Sidel Supply Chain Analytics: On-Time Delivery & Inventory Optimization
+# Supply Chain Analytics: On-Time Delivery & Inventory Optimization

 ## 📌 Overview
 Analyzes Sidel’s supply chain data to fix misalignment between HQ stocking policy and real demand at the Georgia DC.
 We used **regression** and **K-means clustering** to evaluate order timeliness and improve ABC categorization.